jim3/Network-Packet-Analyzer/README.md

 5. DNS queries / answers
 6. HTTP request methods, user agent, etc..

-There is an HTML front-end (form) for the app at the root endpoint `/`.
-This allows you upload your exported json file.
-The server extracts the data and responds back to the client with JSON.
-I created another endpoint located at `/api/packet/data` that displays the results in HTML/EJS table format.
-Edit the functions in `packetAnalyzer.js` to get your own customized output.
+There is an HTML front-end for the app at the root endpoint `/`.
+This allows you upload your exported json file for parsing.
+The server code extracts the data and responds back to the client with JSON.
+I created an endpoint located at `/api/packet/data` that displays the results in HTML/EJS table format, `http://127.0.0.1/api/packet/data`.
+If you need customized output all you have to do is edit the functions inside `packetAnalyzer.js` file.

-[MongoDB Atlas](https://www.mongodb.com/atlas) is how the table gets populated.
+I included [MongoDB Atlas](https://www.mongodb.com/atlas) into the full-stack app.
 It reads from the last packet in the collection and Express renders it to the `/api/packet/data` endpoint.
 See examples of it at the bottom of the README.md

 ## Getting Started